-- Impacts on environment and people often involve a tradeoff among improving conditions.
+• Impacts on environment and people often involve a tradeoff among improving conditions.
 Farmers and salmon both need Columbia River water.
 Giving to one is taking from the other.
-How can we balance conflicting needs by considering the location and changes in water flow through dams? - Access to fresh drinkable water continues to be a major global problem.
+How can we balance conflicting needs by considering the location and changes in water flow through dams?

+- Access to fresh drinkable water continues to be a major global problem.
 Groundwater and surface water rights and resources are sometimes managed separately, but they have an influence on each other.
-How should we management them together as an integrated resource? - How can we address water quality, and in particular water contamination, as a significant public health issue?
+Water management has a direct effect on access. - Water quality, and in particular water contamination, is a significant public health issue.